 Recipe Testers’ Reviews

-You’ll have several pots and bowls to wash at the end of making this wild mushroom stuffing, but it’s worth the effort.
-This stuffing, or actually dressing, could be served with turkey, chicken, even beef.
+This Thanksgiving mushroom stuffing(really a dressing) could be served with turkey, chicken, or even beef.
 It’s also an excellent accompaniment to roasted pork loin, which is how I decided to serve it.

-Be sure to season the vegetable mixture very well, tasting it after it cooks for awhile and adjusting the seasoning to your taste.
+Be sure to season the vegetable mixture well, taste it after it cooks for a while, and adjust the seasoning to your taste.
 I used challah instead of brioche, which worked well.
 I added the full cup of stock to the mixture before I baked it.
 The dressing was perfectly moist, even after baking.

-This wild mushroom stuffing recipe is phenomenal and I am so pleased with the final result.
-The stuffing is savory and decadent and has all the flavors I love—and it’s a nice change from traditional flavored stuffing.
+This wild mushroom stuffing is phenomenal, and I’m so pleased with the final result.
+The stuffing is savory and decadent and has all the flavors I love—and it’s a nice change from traditional-flavored stuffing.

 I had fun with this recipe and deviated a little from the cooking instructions with fantastic results.
-I used challah bread and 2 medium leeks and 2 shallots and got all of that wonderful oniony flavor.
+I used challah bread, 2 medium leeks, and 2 shallots and got all of that wonderful oniony flavor.
 I used a large 12-inch cast iron skillet to sauté my veggies and after I was done mixing all the ingredients in a large bowl I plopped the stuffing back into the cast iron skillet, covered it with foil, and in the oven it went.

 I will be making this again as my family gave this a 10.

-This wild mushroom stuffing was a hit.
-We liked the flavor and we liked the way it looked.
+This wild mushroom dressing was a hit.
+We liked the flavor, and we enjoyed the way it looked.
 It made the house smell great.

-I would add more cheese simply because we like cheese.
-I would use the minimal amount of stock if I were putting this wild mushroom dressing into the bird and go for a smaller cut of mushroom.
+I’d add more cheese simply because we like cheese.
+I’d use a minimal amount of stock if I were putting this wild mushroom dressing into the bird and go for a smaller cut of mushroom.